 Provide better customer experience – An enhanced customer experience is offered with the chatbot drawing on the customers’ geographic and social data for personalized interactions.
 Insurers are also able to customize recommendations for coverage of specific items and events, known as on-demand insurance.

 Provide assistance in claim filing – One of the most transformative uses of chatbots in insurance is in claims processing.
 The long and often tedious processes are simplified with the automated interaction between the insurer and the insured.
-Chatbots provide assistance to register the incidence of loss, schedule appointment for evaluation, arrange emergency support during accidents, and offer customized post-disaster assistance.
+Chatbots provide assistance to register the incidence of loss, schedule appointment for an evaluation, arrange emergency support during accidents, and offer customized post-disaster assistance.

 For speedier and customized claims settlement – Automated customer interfaces and virtual claims make it speedier to settle and pay claims while simultaneously minimizing the likelihood of fraud.